mistermichaelll/M1FinanceR/README.md

 #> 9 SBUX              16.7
 #> 10 TGT              15.9
 ```

+# Extendability to Other Brokers
+Though the intended use of this package is for users of M1 Finance, this package is a wrapper to the APEX Clearing API.
+That means if APEX is your broker's clearing firm and custodial bank, it's likely that this package will operate in the same way for that broker.

 # A Note on Breaking Changes
 ## This Package is Actively Under Development!